-Jordan Rork, Great Northern’s office manager, is back for her second season at the company.
+Jordan Rork, Great Northern’s office manager, is back for her third season at the company.
 A native of southern California, she decided the beach was overrated and made her way up to the mountains of Glacier (fortunately for us!).
 You will most often see her going out of her way to assist someone, whether it be a coworker, customer, or even a plant.

 Josh Berreth, “Shwa,” is a rafting and fishing guide as well as one of Great Northern’s coordinators.
 Shwa grew up in North Dakota but now lives in a yurt in Columbia Falls where he, his wife (whom he met and married at Great Northern!), and his puppy make fancy pottery together.
 A trained firefighter and EMT who understands the importance of proper gear, Shwa wears his black stallion shirt whenever he coordinates so everyone knows he means business!
 Shwa’s strengths include flyfishing and the ancient Japanese art of Kandama.

-Joe Gallagher has been guiding the Middle Fork for six years and is also a rafting coordinator.
+Joe Gallagher has been guiding the Middle Fork for seven years and is also a rafting coordinator.
 Joe’s main activity consists of running after or frantically looking for his rebellious new puppy and taking her rafting.
 When he’s not doing that, you can find him reading texts of Eastern philosophy.
 Joe is also a certified ESL instructor and plans to spend some time in the near future teaching English in Vietnam!
 If you’re in Joe’s boat, make sure to hold on to him tight going through the Bonecrusher rapids to make sure he doesn’t fall out.

-Marly Korpela is working in Great Northern’s office for the first time this year but by the way she runs the place, you’d guess she’s been here for years.
-A graduate of Williams College, Marly also assists Kelsey in putting on Great Northern’s weddings.
+Marly Korpela is working in Great Northern’s office for the second time this year but by the way she runs the place, you’d guess she’s been here for years.
 She lives in Alta in the winter with her husband Brett, who is one of our guides, and teaches music lessons in Salt Lake.
 Marly might have the largest collection of athletic dresses in the upper northwest, but we’ve never counted.
 Also joining the team this year is Marly and Brett's adorable son who has already begun raft guide training at the young age of 6 months!